- Solicitors For Business

 Radiologists have a responsibility to communicate clearly and efficiently to medical colleagues and the patient, both in writing and in person, should any abnormality be found through the scans and urge speed of action if there is any likelihood of the condition being life-threatening.

-The clinical negligence team at JMW has one of the most experienced and respected teams in the UK.
+The clinical negligence solicitors at JMW make up one of the most experienced and respected teams in the UK.
 We are able to deal with cases using no win, no fee agreements in appropriate cases.

 Members of our team belong to the Law Society's specialist panel for clinical negligence, as well as the Action against Medical Accidents (AvMA) solicitor panel.
 Being recommended by such prestigious organisations means you can be sure we will give you the best possible chance of recovering the maximum amount of compensation.